stiantha/DevTools/readme.md

 :file_folder: File Structure
 The basic file structure for the project is as follows:

-No File Name Details 1 client/src/App.js Main React component 2 server/server.js Express server
+client/src/App.js: Main React component server/server.js: Express server
 :hammer: Build
 To build the project for production, navigate to the client directory and run npm run build.